-This is the Khaggavisanasutta, the famed Rhinoceros Sutra, which advocates the life of a homeless wanderer, “as a beast unbound in the forest goes feeding at pleasure,” free of emotional involvements.
+This is the Khaggavisanasutta, the famed Rhinoceros Sutra, which advocates the life of a homeless wanderer, “as a beast unbound in the forest goes feeding at pleasure,” free of emotional entanglements.

 Not accepted as early by Rhys Davids or Law.
 Law put these works at #7 out of 10, more recent than the nikayas and even the Jatakas.
 Gombrich seems to place the composition of most of the nikayas in the mid-fourth century CE, about 55 years after the parinibbana.
 Rupert Gethin thinks that they are somewhat more recent.
 However, Gethin’s own statement that they are the product of the “first few generations” after the Buddha’ death places them no later than about 300 BCE.
+Hajime Nakamura puts their composition during the time of Ashoka, about 250 BCE.
 See https://networks.h-net.org/node/6060/reviews/16095/gethin-gombrich-what-buddha-thought.

 For comparison, the Christian canonical period extends from 30 to 160 CE.
 This period includes many non-canonical texts as well, especially after 95 CE.
 Q, the original Christian scripture (reconstructed), is dated to 40–80 CE.